 2. A little sugar can help overcome the saltiness of the brine and helps to give a nice sheen to your piece of meat when roasted.
 You can use up to ¼ cup of sugar (use the lesser amount (2 tablespoons) for high temperature roasting since the brine can burn at high heats if you use too much sugar).
 You can use brown sugar or honey or other sweeteners if you wish.

-3. Any combination of spices and herbs can be used to flavour the brine.
+3. Any combination of spices and herbs can be used to flavor the brine.
 Garlic powder, onion powder and ginger powder are excellent to use for brining.

 Recipe Two – Roast Brined Chicken